adamfeuer/starcat-wifi-shield/README.md

 The purpose of this shield is to connect the Arduino Due to the Internet via a USB connection to Linux running on the wifi-enabled Arietta board.

-Eventually I would like to get OpenWRT running on this board instead of Debian, so users can run a software stack similar to the [Arduino Yún](http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN).
+Eventually I would like to get OpenWRT running on the Arietta board instead of Debian, so users can run a software stack similar to the [Arduino Yún](http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN).

 * [Arietta shield schematic](https://github.com/adamfeuer/arietta-shield/blob/master/arietta-shield.pdf)